Mahdi-196/ReFocused-Ai/README.md

 ##  Why this project exists

 I built this to power my ReFocused application.
 It generates useful, personalized content like recommendations, interesting facts, weekly themes, and it supports chatting with the model.
-I also wanted to see if I could build a full end‑to‑end training stack after reading projects like llm.c — the low‑level details were fascinating and I wanted to learn by doing.
+I also wanted to see if I could build a full end to end training stack after reading projects like llm.c the low‑level details were fascinating and I wanted to learn by doing.

 ##  What I learned